turingschool/mod-0-curriculum/front-end/functions.md

 ## Check For Understanding

-Complete the work <a href="https://github.com/turingschool/m0_fe_functions" target="_blank">in the CFU repository</a> and submit your work using the submission form.
+- Complete the work <a href="https://github.com/turingschool/m0_fe_functions" target="_blank">in the CFU repository</a>.
+- Add a link to your respository under a new section of your Mod 0 Gist called `Functions`.

 <br>
 <br>